Skip to content

 await self.model.batch_next_token_logprobs(

-[self.prompt_ids + self.encode_tokens(context) for context in contexts]
+[self.prompt_ids + context_ids for context_ids in context_ids_batch]

 )